-We began remediation efforts in the fourth quarter of 2018 for our accounting of non-routine complex transactions control by engaging a new third-party firm with technical accounting expertise to review non-routine complex transactions on a prospective basis.
+We began remediation efforts in the fourth quarter of 2018 for our accounting of non-routine complex transactions control by engaging a new third-party technical accounting specialist with technical accounting expertise to review non-routine complex transactions on a prospective basis.
 We, in consultation with our Audit Committee, continue to evaluate our internal and external technical accounting resources to ensure they are appropriate for us and our needs.
-We have further evaluated our remediation activities to date, and in addition to utilizing multiple third-party specialists, we have implemented a remediation test plan with our third-party internal audit firm.
-Additionally, there is a renewed emphasis on our process going forward for initial identification of potential contracts and transactions that may be non-routine and complex during a reporting period, and then conducting the necessary procedures with the full internal accounting team and external consultants to review and research the proper guidance and approach toward the accounting, and documenting as such in a white paper or memo as needed.
+We have further evaluated our remediation activities to date, and in addition to utilizing multiple third-party technical accounting specialists, we have redesigned prior year controls (bifurcating into multiple controls, strengthening, and enhancing) as well as implemented certain other new and related processes and controls including controls related to contract evaluation; that is, there is a renewed emphasis on our process for initial identification of contracts and transactions that may be non-routine and complex during a reporting period, and then conducting the necessary procedures with the full internal accounting team and third-party technical accounting specialists to review and research the proper guidance and approach toward the accounting, and documenting appropriately as needed.
+After redesigning and operating related controls during the third and fourth quarters of 2019, we completed a remediation test plan with our third-party internal control consulting firm.
+Based on the results of testing, Management concluded that controls associated with our remediation efforts are adequately designed as of December 31, 2019.
+However, due to the matter described below, we are unable to conclude that the controls associated with our remediation efforts are operating effectively at December 31, 2019; therefore, we are unable to conclude that the material weakness is fully remediated as of December 31, 2019.